What is royalty-free music?

 Attribution, Non-Commercial, No Derivatives

 Having this license grants you the rights to share the work.
 However, you need to provide its writer and creator with the appropriate credit to acquire the license.
-Also, you can't make any changes with the work in any way and distribute it for commercial gains.
-If you'll use a music track labeled as attribution, non-commercial, no derivatives, it's best to take note of all the details associated with the track and credit it at the end of the video.
+Also, you can’t make any changes to the work in any way and distribute it for commercial gains.
+If you’ll use a music track labeled as attribution, non-commercial, no derivatives, it’s best to take note of all the details associated with the track and credit it at the end of the video.

 Contrary to popular belief, Creative Commons also works with music found in the public domain.
 There are times when a creator wants their compositions made available without any restrictions.
 At times like this, adding “CCO” or “CCZero” designation will allow the writer’s work to be available without any copyright descriptions.
 Using Public Domain designation will allow your work to be available for various uses because it doesn’t have any copyright to restrict it.

 A royalty-free music track registered with a Performance Rights Organization (P.R.O.) means that the performing rights are not covered and demand an additional license from a P.R.O.
 But what does this truly mean, and who should get worried about it?:

 Let’s get into more detail as you read along:

 - If you’re going to broadcast your project on national television or radio, then there’s nothing to worry about, especially when you’re using P.R.O.-registered royalty-free music.
 That’s because most national broadcasters such as radio stations and T.V. network already has an existing blanket P.R.O.
 License.

 - A similar case applies if you’re going to use it at events like concerts and trade shows, too, since most established venues like stadium arenas and convention centers also have a blanket P.R.O.
 License.